This guide is all about software development bootcamps, including how they work, who the intensive bootcamps are designed for, and how to get started.

-Recently, the average salary in computer and technology services was over $90,000 per year.
+Recently, the average salary in computer and technology services was $100,530 per year.
 In the United States, this is over double the median national salary and an excellent path to financial freedom and professional development.

 Bootcamps will likely pay dividends long into the future for the dedicated professional.
 There are also three very useful ways to minimize the risk of the upfront investment.

 - Scholarships: Simple and familiar, there are countless scholarship programs out there (if you can find and qualify for them).
 The trick here is to research extensively and focus on identifying scholarships that match your current situation.
-Here’s a quick list to get you started.

 - Student loans: As most bootcamps qualify as investments into your own education, there are quite a few low-interest student loan options to consider.
 MIT xPRO claims student loan payments are as low as $25/month, with most programs working collaboratively with lenders such as Sallie Mae to help students handle tuition costs.